-The Flight of the Eagle (Volo dell’Aquila) will take place on Read more [...]
+The Official Dinner Show and Ball of the Venice Carnival 2020 will take Read more [...]

 The Carnival of Venice 2020, one of the most famous and appreciated carnivals in the world, will take place between 8 and 25 February 2020, in the beautiful city of Venice.